jgunnink/rustless_webserver_demo/README.md

 Everything is included to demo deploying to Cloud Run on GCP.

+Related Blogpost explaining in more detail how all this works: [https://jeanklaas.com/blog/rustless-serverless-rust/](https://jeanklaas.com/blog/rustless-serverless-rust/)

 ## Getting started

 You can run this locally if you like by building the docker image and running it.